-Generally I consider myself a well-organized person, however over a period of time things can get out of order.
+Generally, I consider myself a well-organized person, however over a period of time things can get out of order.
 Sometimes in life emotions get out of order.
 Learning to identify (label) your emotions helps you understand yourself more.
 Understanding your emotions can help you respond better.
 When you label your emotions it helps to center yourself.
 It’s not just about saying “ I’m mad”, but really looking under that emotion.
 Call it what it is.
 Label the emotion I am disappointed.
 I am hurt.
 I am pleased.
 I am well.
 Labeling helps you put emotions in order for you.
 Labeling also helps you to know what emotion you are dealing with, and then you can start to decide what you will do with that emotion.
-For items that I did not label I would had to spend extra time looking it over.
+For items that I did not label I would have to spend extra time looking it over.
 I had to find out was it valuable enough to keep or let it go.
 How often have you miss labeled an emotion only to find out later that is not what it is or not worth holding onto?

 Looking back is good

-I looked over all the files, forms, worksheets, handouts, scrape pieces of paper and so much more.
+I looked over all the files, forms, worksheets, handouts, scrap pieces of paper and so much more.
 I also saw past conference information, planning ideas, and many other great points of reference.
 As I stood there looking at the pile I thought I have been through a lot.
 You have been through a lot too.
 You have overcome a lot.
 You still have work to do!
-It’s okay to reflect over the past; just don’t live there.
+It’s okay to reflect on the past; just don’t live there.
 Click To Tweet Moving forward and making progress is what it’s all about.
 We learn from the past.
 Don’t ignore the past, just don’t setup camp and never leave.
 (If you haven’t got it yet I am saying keep it moving).

 Bonus: You can’t take it all with you

-I guess I could have kept the 15 copies, I could have saved the just in case docs.
-I could have not opened the cabinet until the next time I needed something but what fun would that be?
+I guess I could have kept the 15 copies, I could have saved the “just in case docs”.
+I could not have opened the cabinet until the next time I needed something but what fun would that be?
 When we take the time to go a little deeper, dive in deep and get the hard work done we come out on the other side so much better.
 You may not always float to the top and sometimes you may even end up a little battered and bruised by from the journey however it’s worth it.
 If I never took the step to face that filing cabinet I would not have a fresh start.
 I would not have learned the lessons right away and I would still be holding onto a lot of mess that I didn’t need.
 Make room for goodness in your life!

 As you can see I learned so much more about life and not just the things that I had accumulated over the years.
-There where no lizards, silverfish or uneaten sandwich.
+There were no lizards, silverfish or uneaten sandwich.
 However, there are so many lessons that came from that filing cabinet.
 Key things to remember:

 - If you don’t need it let it go